 Since 2003, the AST has grown at a rapid pace.
 Aside from the University of Cambridge, an array of world-leading universities now accept the test results as a basis for admission, which means that outstanding students at Chinese state schools can apply to top overseas universities without studying for international qualifications at international schools.

-Participating universities that use the AST as a basis for admission include the following: University of Auckland; University of Bristol; University of Cambridge; University of Durham; University of Edinburgh; University of Glasgow; Nanyang Technological University, Singapore; University of Nottingham; University of Reading; University of Warwick.
+Participating universities that use the AST as a basis for admission include the following: University of Auckland; University of Bristol; University of Cambridge; University of Durham; University of Edinburgh; University of Glasgow; Newcastle University; Nanyang Technological University, Singapore; University of Reading; University of Warwick.

 Unlike other international examinations, the AST is tailored for Chinese students, using an assessment system and knowledge focus points based upon the Chinese high school syllabus.
 This allows Chinese students to participate in normal Chinese high school programs and releases them from the extra burden of particular prep courses.
 In this way, a wider range of students gain access to study overseas, depending on which universities accept the test as a prerequisite.